-Author Proofs: Accepted manuscripts are forwarded by the editor-in-chief to the editorial office for technical editing and typesetting.
-At this point, the technical editor may contact the authors for missing information or figure revisions.
+Galley proofs: Accepted manuscripts are forwarded by the Editor-in-Chief to the editorial office for technical editing and typesetting.
+At this point, the Managing Editor may contact the authors for missing information or figure revisions.
 The manuscript is then typeset, figures reproduced, and author proofs prepared.
-Correspondence concerning the accepted manuscript should be directed to the technical editor.
+Correspondence concerning the accepted manuscript should be directed to the Managing Editor.